The magnificent temples at Abu Simbel

 On the side walls, Ramses and Nefertari appear in the company of the gods with Ramses offering incense and libations to himself and his queen, indicating that they are both deified.
 The temples at Abu Simbel are unique because they were carved from a mountain, not built of stone blocks.
 When the Aswan High Dam was being constructed in the 1960s, both temples were saved from the rising water that formed Lake Nasr behind the dam.
 UNESCO, the United Nations Educational, Scientific and Cultural Organization, and the Egyptian government dismantled the temples, cut the facades into blocks, numbered them, and moved them to higher ground.
 The reassembled temples were carefully placed so the sun still shines into the holy of holies on February 21 and October 21, just as in ancient times.

-check now our Egypt Travel Packages it contains the best variety of Egypt Tour Packages
+check now our Egypt Travel Packages which contains the best variety of Egypt Tour Packages